-4:15 p.m.
+4:30 p.m.
 Adjourn.
 Return by WJCB shuttle to the Hilton Garden Inn to change for evening festivities.

 5:00 p.m.
-Buses depart Hilton Garden Inn for MAPS Air Museum tour, followed by reception and dinner.
+Buses will shuttle between the Hilton Garden Inn and the MAPS Air Museum for tour on your own, followed by reception and dinner.